B.S.Ed. in Secondary Education

-Mercer’s Bachelor of Science in Education (B.S.Ed.) with a major in Secondary Education prepares residential undergraduate students on the Macon campus for certification to teach adolescents in grades 6 through 12.
+Mercer’s Bachelor of Science in Education (B.S.Ed.) with a major in Secondary Education prepares adult undergraduate students for certification to teach adolescents in grades 6 through 12.
 Through a program taught within a cohort model, students will gain an academic perspective that values the individual and authentic worth of the adolescent through the inclusive lens of the regular classroom.

 Complete your education coursework in one of the following areas of certification: